-We invest predominately in MBS backed by loans with fixed interest rates, and to a lesser extent from time to time, in MBS backed by loans with interest rates that adjust no more frequently than annually.
+We invest predominately in MBS backed by loans with fixed interest rates, and to a lesser extent from time to time, in MBS backed by loans with interest rates that adjust on a regular basis, usually either monthly or annually.
 The interest rates on our repurchase financing generally adjust quarterly or more frequently.
 This mismatch in the interest rate terms between our assets and our liabilities is the primary source of our ability to generate positive net income because long-term interest rates tend to be higher than short-term rates.
 Short-term and long-term interest rates do not always move together.
+If short-term rates increase faster than long-term rates, the difference between the two may become zero or negative, and we may not have the ability to generate positive net income.

 Changes in short-term rates will most significantly impact our level of net interest income, with rising interest rates likely to reduce our net interest income.
 Changes in long-term rates will initially impact the fair value of our MBS, with rising interest rates reducing their fair value.
 Changes in the fair values of our Agency Securities are generally not reflected in our net income or our earnings per share, but rather are reflected directly in our stockholders' equity.
 Changes in the values of our Credit Risk and Credit Risk and Non-Agency Securities and Interest-Only Securities are reflected in our income as other gain or loss with rising rates likely to generate losses.
 Over longer periods of time, rising long-term interest rates will provide us the opportunity to reinvest principal receipts and otherwise acquire additional MBS with higher yields.